Human rights in Libya: Civil war

+The Libya Crimes Watch Organization monitors the human rights situation in Libya, and interacts with violations daily by publishing on its Facebook and Twitter platforms, as well as publishing data on the website and monthly reports summarizing the human rights violations that have been monitored and documented throughout Libya.

 Women's rights

 As in many modern revolutions, women played a major role in the 2011 Libyan Revolution.
 After the revolution, concerns were raised by human rights groups about attempts to sideline women in Libya's political and economic environments as well as a lack of strong protections for women's rights in the new constitution.

 GNC opponents argue that it supported Islamist actions against women.
 Sadiq Ghariani, the Grand Mufti of Libya, is perceived to be linked closely to Islamist parties.
 He has issued fatwas ordering Muslims to obey the GNC, and fatwas ordering Muslims to fight against Haftar's forces.

 Later in 2013, lawyer Hamida al-Hadi al-Asfar, advocate of women's rights, was abducted, tortured and killed.
 It is alleged she was targeted for criticising the Grand Mufti's declaration.
 No arrests were made.

 In June 2013, two politicians, Ali Tekbali and Fathi Sager, appeared in court for "insulting Islam" for publishing a cartoon promoting women's rights.
 Under sharia law they were facing a possible death penalty.
 The case caused widespread concern although they were eventually acquitted in March 2014.
 The GNC yielded to pressure for organising new elections, voting 124 out of 133 in favour of a new Electoral Law on 30 March 2014.
 In the 25 June 2014 elections, Ali Tekbali was elected to the new House of Representatives in the seat of Tripoli Central, with 4777 votes.
 Out of 200 seats, Article 16 of the Electoral Laws reserved 30 seats for women.

 During Nouri Abusahmain's presidency of the GNC and subsequent to GNC's decision to enforce sharia law in December 2013, gender segregation and compulsory hijab were being imposed in Libyan universities from early 2014, provoking strong criticism from women's rights groups.

 On 15 July 2020, Amnesty International urged the Libyan National Army to reveal the whereabouts of Siham Sergiwa, a Libyan politician and women’s rights defender who was violently abducted from her home a year ago.